 The tour buses have a schedule to keep, so you can either ask the ticket person when the tour buses leave or just go and wait them out.
-There’s usually a break between tour buses so as long as your patient you will get the shot.
+There’s usually a break between buses, so as long as your patient you will get the shot.

 Just 4 km out of town is the small town of Dzitnup with two great underground cenotes.
-This is one of the most popular cenotes and things to do in Valladolid for visitors.
-They can get crowded because of this, try to come at the tail end of the day or first thing in the am to avoid as many people.
+This is one of the most popular things to do in Valladolid as far as cenotes go.
+They can get crowded because of this, so try to come at the tail end of the day or first thing in the am to avoid as many people.

-We visited only one of the cenotes here, X’Keken cenote and we really liked it!
-The cenote is large and completely underground with stalactites hanging from the ceiling.
+We visited only one of the cenotes here, X’Keken, and we really liked it!
+It is large and completely underground with stalactites hanging from the ceiling.
 We lucked out and only had to share the cenote with a few others.

-You can also visit Samula cenote here.
-Another cenote located inside a cavern with tree roots that dangle from the roof with an impressive turquoise pool to swim in.
+You can also visit Samula here.
+It’s another cenote located inside a cavern with tree roots that dangle from the roof with an impressive turquoise pool to swim in.

-Each cenote is 80 pesos each, you can opt to rent a bicycle in Valladolid and ride here as well.
+Cost: Each is 80 pesos each; you can opt to rent a bicycle in Valladolid and ride here as well.

-One of the best things to do in Valladolid is taking advantage of the conveniently central location to some of the best Mayan ruins on the Yucatan Peninsula.
 Many people spend the night in Valladolid just to access nearby Chichen Itza, which we think is a stellar idea since it will make it easier for you to get there right when the gates open to see the ruins before the crowds come.
-Check ot some of the best ruins near Valladolid.
+Check out some of the best ruins near Valladolid.

 The most impressive site here is El Castillo or Temple of Kukulcan, the famous massive step pyramid you’ve seen in your history books.
 Take your time walking the complex and taking it all in.